 --> to find the right medicated treatment (+ cleanser and moisturizer) cream for your skin, take the free MDacne skin analysis.

-- Oil-free Moisturizer: It's important to moisturize your skin with fungal acne—especially when using the potent, medicated products above, which can cause some initial dryness and irritation (on top of the already itchy fungal acne!).
+- Oil-free Moisturizer: It's important to moisturize your skin with fungal acne with a fungal acne safe moisturizer.
+This is especially important when using the potent, medicated products above, which can cause some initial dryness and irritation (on top of the already itchy fungal acne!).
 However, make sure you are using an oil-free moisturizer so that you're not providing the yeast with even more of their favorite food!

 - Hygiene: Make sure you wear clean clothes every day.
 When exercising, change out of any sweaty clothes ASAP and wipe down with an oil-free wipe until you can properly cleanse in the shower

-- Diet: Consider reducing your sugar intake for a time period—including high-sugar fruits and simple carbs that breakdown quickly into sugar—until your skin condition has improved.
+- Diet: Sticking to a proper diet can be a good addition to your fungal acne skincare routine.
+Consider reducing your sugar intake for a time period—including high-sugar fruits and simple carbs that breakdown quickly into sugar—until your skin condition has improved.

 How long does it take to get rid of fungal acne?